 Take for instance a case I was recently retained on.
 Several teenagers had been drinking one evening and decided to get naked and enter a hot tub.
 In a matter of seconds the cell phones came out and videotapes were taken.
 Everyone knew what was happening.
 No one objected.
 Then, one of the members of the group decided to post a photo of one of the females to the Internet.
 The photo showed her naked from the waist up.
 The lower half of her body was obscured from the camera by the water in the hot tub.
 Most if not all of the contacts on the sender’s cell phone received the image.
 The female was confronted by her parents.
 In a panic and out of embarrassment, the young woman claimed that she never consented to being photographed.
 Criminal charges were brought against some of the other participants.
 None of this would have happened had the incident not been preserved and published through a social media application.

 Defending these cases is not easy.
 The issue of consent takes on a unique meaning when alleged sexual activity involving the use of drugs and alcohol is involved.
 Once alcohol intoxication rises to a certain level consent no longer serves as a defense.
 Take for instance the case I mentioned in the preceding paragraph.
 That woman has now claimed that she never would have entered a hot tub naked if it weren’t for her level of intoxication.
 Again, this is not a true statement but something she contrived to keep peace with her parents.

 Hire a Massachusetts Sexual Assault Defense Attorney

 If you have been charged with a sex crime in Massachusetts you need to hire a criminal defense lawyer with experience.
-The Law Offices of Stephen Neyman, P.C. has been defending the accused for nearly three decades.
+Law Offices of Stephen Neyman Criminal Lawyers has been defending the accused for nearly three decades.
 We know how to defend you.
 We can help.
 Call us at 617-263-6800 now.